ErpNetDocs/winclient/introduction/fields-management/multilanguage-fields.md

 # Multilanguage fields

-<b>Multilanguage fields</b> are text fields usually present in the nomenclatures (name, description).
-You can transliterate the values in these fields using the <b>Text translations</b> form.
+*Multilanguage fields* are text fields usually present in the nomenclatures (name, description).
+You can transliterate the values in these fields using the <b>text translations</b> form.
 Open the form by clicking the ![…](pictures/dots.png) button or by selecting it in the dropdown menu:

 ![Dropdown menu](pictures/dd-menut.png)